finkbeca/Notes/content/docs/blockchain/file_storage.md

 ```
 This director we made is immutable it does not act as a normal directory, and we can not add new files to it.
 Note: two directories with identical CID are guaranteed to have identical contents.
 To look at the content of a director you can use ```ipfs.ls(ipfsPath)```
 If we use a director we now have 4 ways to find the file using cat.
 We can go by the cid. the full ipfs path ipfs/... the cid of the director and the files relative path or the ipfs full path of the directory and the files relative path from there.
 Wrapwithdirectory allows us to use human_readable filenames in ipfs paths making it a possible reason to wrap files in directories.
-When we are using ipfs path and just not cid for reference we need to include /ipfs/ at the start at there are other networking protcols that use the same CID
+When we are using ipfs path and just not cid for reference we need to include /ipfs/ at the start at there are other networking protocols that use the same CID

 If you need other metadata about a file or a directory you can get it by calling ```ipfs.get(ipfsPath)```
 Get will run on a directory and on any subdirectories recursively.